jfirebaugh/konacha/README.md

 If you want to use the TDD, Exports, or QUnit interfaces instead, set the `interface` configuration option in an initializer:

-    Matcha.configure do |config|
+    Konacha.configure do |config|
       config.interface = :tdd # Or :exports or :qunit
-    end if defined?(Matcha)
+    end if defined?(Konacha)

-Matcha will make all three of chai's assertion styles available to you: `expect`, `should`, and `assert`.
+Konacha will make all three of chai's assertion styles available to you: `expect`, `should`, and `assert`.
 See the chai documentation for the details.

 If you use jQuery, you may want to check out [chai-jquery](https://github.com/jfirebaugh/chai-jquery)